ForgeGit/ignite_wotlk/README.md

 ## Things not yet answered

-Compare non CQS/Macro/WA users vs CQS/Macro/WA users (only for TTW)
+# Compare non CQS/Macro/WA users vs CQS/Macro/WA users (only for TTW)
+# Quantify and compare the actual damage lost and damage gained from munching/vomit ("On average, a mage loses xX,XXX damage from mmunching")
+# Develop tool to analyze individual logs (in-progress)

 # Other analysis done